-Founded in 2001, the Conservatoire and its affiliate schools exist to train young artists who will match the world’s best and on entering their professions, shape the future of dance, drama and circus arts.
-There are eight Conservatoire affiliate schools:
+The Conservatoire Schools exist to train young artists who will match the world’s best and on entering their professions, shape the future of dance, drama and circus arts.
+There are eight Conservatoire schools:

-- London Academy of Music and Dramatic Art (LAMDA)
+- LAMDA (London Academy of Music & Dramatic Art)

 The Conservatoire schools are small, specialist and vocational training institutions with international reputations for high quality delivery in their respective fields.
 Students benefit from an unrivalled quality of teaching, to which access is given regardless of background or financial circumstances.